Combinatorial and Gaussian Foundations of Rational Nth Root Approximations: Theorems and Conjectures: Conjectures and Theorems

 When plotting the normalized values of a binomial distribution (row in Pascal's triangle) as points, we quickly see that as larger distributions are chosen, they converge to points on the Gaussian function defined above, where $m$ is the size of the given distribution (or row).
 The following figure shows such a distribution when $m=10$ compared to $m=100$:

-Furthermore, when plotting the coefficients from Newton's method applied to nth roots, we also see the points converge to points on the Gaussian function.
+Furthermore, when plotting the coefficient distributions from Newton's method applied to nth roots, we also see the points converge to points on the Gaussian function.
 The following figure shows such a distribution comparing the \textit{second} symbolic iteration to the \textit{third} symbolic iteration for both the \textit{cube root} and \textit{fourth root}:

-Likewise, when plotting the coefficients of Padé approximants for nth roots, we see the same pattern: points converge to points on the Gaussian function:
+Likewise, when plotting the coefficient distributions of Padé approximants for nth roots, we see the same pattern: points converge to points on the Gaussian function:

-Both of the above figures demonstrate another interesting property for nth roots when applied by either Newton's method or Padé approximants: the points are clustered in pairs of two.
-This is strong evidence for the validity of the "two pairs at every nth position" pattern seen in the generalized biroot formula.
+Both of the above figures demonstrate another interesting property for nth roots: the coefficients of the numerator and denominator in both Newton’s method and Padé approximants appear to follow two distinct Gaussian distributions, with the Gaussian curves separated by a small delta.
 This, of course, warrants further theoretical investigation.